thewknd/teensy-boards/Teensy 3.2 reference board clone/readme.md

 - the silkscreen is a bit messed up
   ![teensy3 ref board clone](images/1-P1010144-001.jpg)
-- the actuator from the tactile switch is shorter (ALPS	SKHHPKA010)
+- the actuator of the tactile switch is shorter (ALPS	SKHHPKA010)